 The Saints, who are now 7-0 at home and 3-3 on the road this season, left little doubt that they should be considered the top dog in the division.

 Carolina had allowed just two first-half touchdowns all season, but the Saints scored three touchdowns in the first half on Sunday night.
 Last week, the Saints were bothered a bit by the noise at Seattle.
 The Saints home crowd was polite when their team had the ball, allowing Brees to adjust plays at the line of scrimmage and find the weak spots of the Panthers' defense.
 Brees was 30-of-42 for 313 yards and four touchdowns, six days after struggling outside against Seattle.

 Brees joined Brett Favre, Dan Marino, Peyton Manning and John Elway as the only quarterbacks to throw for 50,000 yards in a career, and Brees set a record for reaching that mark in the fewest games.

 Marques Colston and Jimmy Graham each had two touchdowns from Brees.
 And the defense was great against Carolina.
 Newton had just 160 yards passing, and the Panthers' only touchdown came in the second half when the Saints already had a comfortable lead.

-Carolina has been a great story, and its loss on Sunday night doesn't mean it can't make a run in the playoffs in January.
+Carolina has been a great story, and their loss on Sunday night doesn't mean they can't make a run in the playoffs in January.
 But it won't be good for the Panthers, or anyone else, if they have to come to the Superdome in January.
 It's just too hard to beat the Saints in that building.

-- - - - - -
+- - - - - - -